Last updated: January 27, 2022

 How to Get There

-The Cliff Top Walk connects Govetts Leap with the Evans Lookout.
-Both locations have parking facilities so it doesn’t really matter where you start the walk.
+The Cliff Top Walk runs between Govetts Leap and Evans Lookout.
+Both locations have parking facilities so it doesn’t matter where you start the walk.

-From the Great Western Highway in Blackheath, turn into Evans Lookout Road which leads to three parking areas.
+to start from the Evans Lookout, turn into Evans Lookout Road in Blackheath which leads to three parking areas.
 The third one is located right at the lookout, so it’s best to try parking there first (see map location).

 If you prefer to start at the other end, turn into Govetts Leap Road which leads to the Govetts Leap Lookout (see map location).